3Dmondo/fractal/COPILOT_AGENT_PROMPT.md

 If Step 1 fails: ask questions — e.g. whether to change the vertex buffer layout or to draw a full-screen quad via vertex_index in the vertex shader.

-Step 2 — Add view uniforms (center and scale) and hook them up in C#
+Step 2 — Add view uniforms (center and scale) and hook them up in C# — COMPLETE
 - Define a uniform struct in WGSL, e.g.:
   ```wgsl
   struct ViewParams {